 A basic sage tea (technically an herbal tea or tisane) is easy to make.
 Simply pour about 1 cup boiling water over about 1 tablespoon of sage leaves and steep to the desired strength before straining out the leaves.

-However, you can also make a more refined (and surprisingly delightful!) version of sage tea with the recipe below.
+However, you also can make a more refined (and surprisingly delightful) version of sage tea with the recipe below.
 It combines fresh sage leaves with lemon and a bit of sugar.

-- 1/2 ounce fresh sage leaves (roughly 45 leaves; most commercially pre-packaged herbs come in a 3/4 ounce size in the grocery store)
+- 1/2 ounce fresh sage leaves (roughly 45 leaves)

 - 2 tablespoons sugar (1 ounce)

-- While preparing the other ingredients, bring the water to a boil.
+- Bring the water to a boil.

 - Allow to steep for 20 to 30 minutes, or to taste, stirring occasionally.

 - Strain out the sage leaves and lemon zest and serve hot, or chill and then serve iced.

 This recipe works well with any of the popular culinary sages including garden sage, dwarf garden sage, pineapple sage, Greek sage, golden garden sage, tricolor garden sage, window box sage, grape sage, and Spanish sage.

 The best herbal teas are those made with herbs that are homegrown and have not been subjected to insecticides or fertilizers.
 Otherwise, use organic herbs from reputable growers.